-Net income increased in the three- and six-months comparison periods primarily due to higher spreads earned on certain Advances and liquidity investments as well as an increase in prepayment fees on Advances.
-The three-months comparison period also increased as a result of higher average Advance balances experienced in the second quarter of 2020.
-By the end of the second quarter of 2020, Advance balances fell to levels comparable to year-end 2019.
-The favorable factors noted were offset by lower earnings from funding assets with interest-free capital.
+Net interest income increased in the three- and nine-months comparison periods primarily due to higher spreads earned on liquidity investments as well as an increase in prepayment fees on Advances.
+Much of the higher spreads earned on liquidity investments was offset by earnings reductions recognized in non-interest income from an increase in net interest payments on related derivatives not receiving hedge accounting.
+The favorable factors noted were primarily offset by lower earnings from funding assets with interest-free capital and the decline in average MBS balances.